wxinix/VissimApi.DriverModel/README.md

 # VissimApi.DriverModel
 All of Vissim's DLL-based APIs, including DriverModel and Signal Control APIs - feature a uniform C-style design, where various data-tags are dispatched during runtime using switch-case statements.

-- In a nutshell, Vissim's C-style APIs provide a very flexible mechnism for user-defined driver-behavior or signal congrol logics.
-They only use primitive data types in the interface declaration, hence not requring any external dependencies.
+- In a nutshell, Vissim's C-style APIs provide a very flexible mechanism for user-defined driver-behavior or signal control logics.
+They only use primitive data types in the interface declaration, hence not requiring any external dependencies.
 - Vissim's C-style APIs may also provide some efficiency when switch-case statements can be optimized by the compiler as a jump table.
 However, that is not always the case, and switch-case statements can be slow during simulation runtime, especially when the number of cases is large (e.g., greater than 7) (see Ref [1] and [2]).

 From the software engineering perspective, there are some nuances with Vissim's C-style design as well: